Using Books to Talk to Kids about Donor Conception

 Donor Siblings

 I haven’t found a book just about siblings I love yet.
-My Extra Special Leaves (Wright) and I’ve Got Dibs (Dorfman) both use the term “diblings”, which is controversial.
-They also incorporate many of the red flags I mentioned above.
+My Extra Special Leaves (Wright), I’ve Got Dibs (Dorfman), and Your Family: A Donor Kid’s Story (Kramer) include many of the red flags I mentioned above.
 Meeting My Brother (Dukoff) is sweet, but it doesn’t really explain what it means to be related by genes.

 Our Donor Is… (TheGoodEggSMBC) - This adorable board book can be customized with your donor’s characteristics.
 I love that it focuses only on the donor.